FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-bio-modules-24.04.md

  exact and global alignment searching, shuffling, subsampling and sorting.
  It also supports FASTQ file analysis, filtering, conversion and merging of paired-end reads.
+ - [WhatsHap/2.2-foss-2023a](WhatsHap is a software for phasing genomic variants using DNA sequencing reads, also called read-based phasing or haplotype assembly.
+It is especially suitable for long reads, but works also well with short reads.)
+WhatsHap is a software for phasing genomic variants using DNA sequencing reads, also called read-based phasing or haplotype assembly.
+It is especially suitable for long reads, but works also well with short reads.
  - [anndata/0.11.3-foss-2024a](anndata is a Python package for handling annotated data matrices in memory and on disk, positioned between pandas and xarray) [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/a/anndata/anndata-0.11.3-foss-2024a.eb)